ryanzander/appethai/README.md

 AppeThai features an extensive collection of dishes ranging from popular dishes to regional specialities.

 ### Advanced Search Methods
-You can do a category search, keyword search, photo search or simply give it a shake and pick a dish at random.
-You can also browse your own personal favourites or browse based on recommendations from others.
+You can do a category search, keyword search, and name search.
+You can also browse your own personal favourites.

 ### Thai Language - Both Written And Spoken
 Communication is one of the greatest obstacles to overcome when it comes to ordering food in Thailand.
 AppeThai solves this problem by displaying the name of the dish in Thai, as well as providing an audio snippet of the dish spoken with a clear Thai voice.